NuwanSD/Automatic-Stamp-Vending-Machine/README.md

 # Vending-Stamps-Machine-

-This program is a simulator of simple vending stamps machine
+This program is a simulator of automatic stamp vending machine.

 # Here is the process of this machine-